varunswing/Interview/SystemDesign/LLD/OfferManagementSystem.md

+## Problem Statement:

+Design Flash Sale type of system where a product will be available at a special rate for a given time period & fixed quantity.
+Focus was more on how will you be able to handle sudden spike of traffic when the sale will begin & how will you ensure strong consistency.

-Certainly, let's design a **Flash Sale System with** a focus on handling high traffic and ensuring strong consistency.
+Certainly, let's design a **Flash Sale System** with a focus on handling high traffic and ensuring strong consistency.
 We'll cover:

 Overview of Components